appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/git-errors.md

 # Git Common Errors

-This page explains how to resolve common Git errors on Appsmith.
+This page shows how to resolve common Git errors on Appsmith.

 ### Invalid Git repo